WPID: Former on-air staff

 Longtime country music disc jockey Rhubarb Jones got his first job in radio at WPID.
 Jones would later go on to be named Medium Market Broadcast Personality of the Year by the Country Music Association Awards in 1983, Large Market Broadcast Personality of the Year by the Country Music Association Awards in 1987, and Disc Jockey of the Year by the Academy of Country Music in 1983.
 Alabama lead singer Randy Owen sang at Jones' 1988 wedding to Charm Baker.

 Gene McKay, Publisher of Inside Radio, a national radio industry trade publication, began his radio career at WPID in 1975 while still in high school.

 Bob Mayben, former Engineer in Charge of the CNN Radio Network, worked at WPID in 1964 as a D-J.

-Bill "Bubba" Bussey, now co-host of The Rick and Bubba Show, once worked part-time at WPID while he was also directing newscasts at WJSU-TV in nearby Anniston, Alabama.
+Bill "Bubba" Bussey, former co-host of the nationally syndicatedThe Rick and Bubba Show, and current podcast host of "Bubba On The Lake", worked part-time at WPID while he was also directing newscasts at WJSU-TV in nearby Anniston, Alabama.

 Licensing issues

 Due to an apparent widespread glitch in the FCC's CDBS electronic filing system, WPID's December 2003 application for renewal of its broadcast license was not received by the Commission.
-As a result, WPID's license was cancelled and its callsign deleted from the FCC database on March 17, 2005.
+As a result, WPID's license was cancelled and its call sign deleted from the FCC database on March 17, 2005.
 WPID temporarily ceased operation when the licensee, Piedmont Radio Company, was informed of the Commission's actions.
 The station received special temporary authority to resume broadcasting on April 13, 2005.
-WPID continued to operate in this fashion until January 31, 2007, when its belated license renewal application was finally approved by the FCC and the WPID callsign fully restored to the FCC database.
+WPID continued to operate in this fashion until January 31, 2007, when its belated license renewal application was finally approved by the FCC and the WPID call sign fully restored to the FCC database.

+On July 24, 2023, Piedmont Radio Company surrendered WPID's license to the FCC, who cancelled it on August 2, 2023.